Bath Salt Addiction and Abuse

 - Therapy for mental illness

-When it is clinically and medically appropriate, patients will typically progress to a series of increasingly autonomous treatment programs, such as:
+When it’s appropriate, clients typically progress to a series of increasingly autonomous treatment programs, such as:

 - Partial Hospitalization Programs